- First Name

 - About Me

 Carolyn Eastman is professor at Virginia Commonwealth University in the fields of the cultural and intellectual history of early America and the Atlantic world, political culture, the Revolution, gender, and the history of print, oral, and visual media.
 Her research has been funded by more than twenty competitive international grants and fellowships, including the Huntington Library, the Newberry Library, and Virginia Humanities.
-She is the author of the prizewinning A Nation of Speechifiers: Making an American Public after the Revolution (University of Chicago Press, 2009), as well as a dozen peer-reviewed journal articles; her The Strange Genius of Mr. O: Celebrity and the Invention of the United States is forthcoming from OI/ University of North Carolina Press.
+She is the author of the prizewinning A Nation of Speechifiers: Making an American Public after the Revolution (University of Chicago Press, 2009), as well as a dozen peer-reviewed journal articles; her The Strange Genius of Mr. O: Celebrity and the Invention of the United States appeared in March 2021 from OI/ University of North Carolina Press.

 - Recent Publications